 Cru Article: “Your New Life in God’s Love”

-How would you describe the difference between being indwelt and filled with the Spirit?
+How would you describe the difference between the term “essence” and “person” as relates to God?

 To understand that we need a healthy environment for spiritual growth to ensure that we mature in our relationship with God.